Celebrating National Disability Employment Awareness Month 2023

 Speaker: Greg Ryan, Campus Ergonomist, Be Well at Work Ergonomics

 Learn how to set up a user-friendly workstation and practice stretches to help relieve computer-related aches and pains.
 This workshop is required to qualify for computer ergonomics matching funds.
-(This is the in-person version of the required online ergo training offered for accessibility/accomodation needs).
+(This is the in-person version of the required online ergo training offered for accessibility/accommodation needs).

 Disability Management: Understanding the Process